kalyaninguva/synthetic-medical-images/README.md

+# Project Overview
+This repository explores the use of generative models to synthesize medical images for research, augmentation, and data-scarcity scenarios.
+The documentation has been expanded for easier onboarding, reproducibility, and academic referencing.

 # Generating synthetic medical images
 Automated diagnosis of any kind are hampered by the small size, lack of diversity and expensiveness of available dataset of medical images.
 To tackle